2019 Candlelit Labyrinth Night & Festival of Light | Baker Beach

-- There’s usually plenty of parking, but we always recommend using public transit if possible.
+- There’s usually plenty of parking, but they always recommend using public transit if possible.
 The 29 Sunset bus runs pretty much straight to the beach until almost midnight, and it is also possible to walk to the beach from the 1 California stop at 25th and California.

 Categories: **Annual Event**, *Top Pick*, Art & Museums, Black Friday, Fairs & Festivals